sz-2/Canary_Travel_Planner/README.md

 ****

 ### Hotel Price Provider
-This Java application is designed to collect information about the prices of a specific hotel for a particular day from different platforms where it is available every six hours.
+This Java application is designed to gather information every six hours about hotel prices from various platforms for the next 5 days.
 Subsequently, this information will be serialized in JSON format and sent to the topic of a broker.

 #### Execution of the program
 This program requires 2 arguments for its execution.
-Firstly, the URL of the broker to which it will connect and finally and secondly the path where the file with the information of the hotels is located (name, location, island, and code) in order to make requests to the API.
+Firstly, the URL of the broker to which it will connect and secondly the file path where the information of the hotels is located (name, location, island, and code) in order to make requests to the API.

 To run this program, access the terminal of your operating system, then navigate to the folder where the JAR is located, and finally, enter the following